cap-ntu/ML-Model-CI/docs/tutorial/profile.md

 ## Profiling Results

-The profiling results will be sent to the modelhub once profiling is done.
+The profiling results will be sent to the ModelHub once profiling is done.
 And some results will be presented in your terminal as well.
 They look like:

 ```
 batch size: 8